snack-money/agentkit-fork-to-run-examples/README.md

 # Navigate to your project directory
 cd onchain-agent

-# At this point, fill in your CDP API key name, OpenAI API key, and any other environment variables in the .env.local file.
+# At this point, fill in your CDP API key id/secret, OpenAI API key, and any other environment variables in the .env.local file.
 # Then, rename the .env.local file to .env
 mv .env.local .env